Capão Redondo (São Paulo Metro)

 Capão Redondo is a metro station on Line 5 (Lilac) of the São Paulo Metro in the Capão Redondo district of São Paulo, Brazil and is the western terminus.

 SPTrans lines

 The following SPTrans bus lines can be accessed.
 Passengers may use a Bilhete Único card for transfer:

 EMTU lines

 The following EMTU bus lines can be accessed:

+Capão Redondo train yard

+The Capão Redondo train yard was built to the south of the station.
+75 thousand square meters were used to build a yard with a capacity of eight trains, six block for support with maintenance activities and de operational control center for Line 5.